feathersui/feathersui-starling/examples/Gallery/README.md

 # Gallery Example for Feathers

 Displays a simple gallery of images from the [Flickr API](http://www.flickr.com/services/api/) using [Feathers](http://feathersui.com/).
-This example shows how to use a horizontal layout and a custom item renderer with a List component.
-Additionally, this example demonstrates how to [extend a theme](http://feathersui.com/help/extending-themes.html) by adding a new style to the `MetalWorksMobileTheme` example theme.
+This example shows how to create lists with `SlideShowLayout` and `HorizontalLayout` with custom item renderers.

 ## Requirements